MosesWangira/moses.altruism.network/README.md

 Override the following functions to do what you want<br/>
 onPositive - network active <br/>
 onNegative - network inactive <br/>

+Hint : You do not need to override the functions if you only want to observe the network

 ```
   override fun onPositive() {